- Is there a difference between the Student Employment Office and Career Services?

 The Student Employment Office would be happy to help you find summer employment in your hometown by conducting web searches and using Furman's extensive alumni network provided by the Career Services Office.
 Another great networking tool would be to join LinkedIn.com.
-[Need FU linkedin address] Furman alumni are listed on the Furman University Alumni LinkedIn Group.
+Furman alumni are listed on the Furman University Alumni LinkedIn Group.

 - Do I need to fill out new employment paperwork every year?

 No, employment forms remain in effect for the entire four years you are at Furman.
 If you have already filled them out, you don't need to again.
 Should you be a 5th year student, new paperwork IS required in order to obtain an on-campus job.

 Federal Work Study (FWS)/payroll FAQ

 - How do I know if I am eligible for FWS?